trussworks/Engineering-Playbook/web/frontend/developing-ui.md

 Another reason to start with defining the HTML is because you will immediately get to see how far that gets you without writing any CSS at all.
 Most of the time, base styles such as typography and layout should be inherited by global CSS or top-level components.
 If additional styling on a page or component is needed, it's usually a good idea to verify with the designer whether it is a change that should occur globally or not, and if not then that's usually a signal that a new UI component is needed.

-When adding a new UI component, it's easiest to first build it in Storybook, outside of the context of the application.
+When adding a new UI component, it's easiest to first build it in a component library tool such as [Storybook](https://storybook.js.org/), outside of the context of the application.
 That will ensure there is no tight coupling to API data or other contexts, and the UI can be viewed and tested in isolation.
 Build the component with stories for each test case in mind, and expose props that might be needed when using the component in the application (such as for passing in API data and event handlers).
 Add a CSS module file for the component, make sure to scope all styles under a class, and add style declarations only as needed.

 When it comes to adding CSS declarations, here are some guidelines: